Next Grant Awards Expected in 2027

 Black Legacy Fund

-Our Black Legacy Fund, led by community volunteers, builds on the legacy of giving in Black communities in greater Grand Rapids.
+Black Legacy Fund builds on the legacy of giving in Black communities in greater Grand Rapids.
 Support this cause today by contributing to Our Black Legacy Fund.
-You will have the opportunity to choose an endowed gift or non-endowed.
-Both ways of giving will help now and in the future.
+Your gift will support the fund's endowment, as well as provide resources for immediate grantmaking directed by the Black Legacy Fund committee.
+This ensures your giving will help now and in the future.
 Click here to give today.
+Do you have a question about the Black Legacy Fund?
+Send a message.

 Amount